Finest walk in the world?

 when | Milford Track, Fiordland National Park

-Bookings are not possible during the Winter Season, to 23 October 2018 and after 1 May 2019.
+Bookings are not possible during the Winter Season, from 1 May 2019 to 27 October 2020.
 During this time avalanche danger is a major, and very real, concern.
 There are 57 avalanche paths to cross.
 Many of the bridges are removed due to potential avalanche damage.
 The major determinant for track access is getting sufficient numbers to make the cost of the water access bearable, usually there is a minimum of six people required to make it worthwhile for the operators.

 It is possible to walk in May or late October but check with DOC about recommendations about safety.
 They monitor the avalanche danger.

 maps and GPS | Milford Track, Fiordland National Park

 On the extremely well marked and signposted track there’s little real requirement for anything more than the map in the free DOC brochure.